 “I want to be not only a doctor who understands AI, but an expert authority in the field.
 I am confident this program will get me there.”

-Click here for Health Services Research program (home of the AI Emphasis) admission requirements.
+Click here for Health Systems Research program (home of the AI Emphasis) admission requirements.
 The application deadline is November 13, 2020 and AI Emphasis applicants must identity a potential supervisor.

 Interested applicants are encouraged to reach out to Professor Emily Seto with specific questions.